Including Your Startup on a Resume (+ Example)

 Including self-employment on a resume

-This information would be the same for self-employment as well.
+But wait, what if you’re self-employed rather than having a startup?
+The truth is that the information you share would be the same for self-employment as well.
 Try not to over exaggerate your skills and knowledge in regards to your self-employment.
 A few short bullet points of relevant tasks are just fine as it's really unverifiable to the employer.

 How to include a startup or other self-employment on a resume

 Include the name of your company and the dates you worked on it.
-Include your role which would typically be founder, co-founder, or CEO.
-The startup exception is that if you played multiple roles (as is likely) you can consider listing the job title most relevant to your new job target, such as Chief Marketing Officer or Director of Finance.
+Include your role within this business.
+If you started the company, this would typically be founder, co-founder, or CEO.
+Of course, if you took on multiple roles, you should always list the job title most relevant to your new job target, such as Chief Marketing Officer or Director of Finance.

-Look at the job description and come up with 4 to 6 points where your skills and knowledge from your startup relate in some way to the position.
+Look at the job description and come up with four to six points where your skills and knowledge from your startup relate in some way to the position.
+You should bullet point these as you would your core duties of any other job role.

 Startup or self-employment on resume example: